HAMILTON: THE EXHIBITION FAQ

 Will I see Lin-Manuel Miranda there?

 Absolutely not!
 You only need to have an interest in learning more about U.S. history.
-The exhibit is designed to take visitors deep into the life and times of Alexander Hamilton, while at the same time chronicling the American Revolution and the creation of the United States of America.
+The Exhibition is designed to take visitors deep into the life and times of Alexander Hamilton, while at the same time chronicling the American Revolution and the creation of the United States of America.

 Is there a coat check?